 Once your child has grasped the concept of money management, you can introduce a more structured saving option, like their first savings account.
 Make a day out of going into your local branch and setting it up.
 You can also set up an online saver account in your own name, and use it to store any monetary gifts you’ve received for your little one, or your children’s allowance payments.
 You can transfer as little as €10 per month, and put the cash towards things like school fees or childcare.
 If you’re an AIB customer then there’s no need to take a trip to the bank to set up this account, you can do it online or through your mobile app.
-Start now and you’ll be surprised how those savings will add up in the long term.
+Start now and get into good habits, which will help serve you in the long term.

 4. Making Wise Choices

 Use everyday moments to talk through your spending choices, and involve your child in that conversation.
 In the supermarket for example, you can weigh up the benefits of a brand-name item versus a generic one.
 You can even turn it into a game by trying a couple of products out and taking a family vote at the dinner table on which was better.
 This will help them understand the concept of value.